by Les Saidel - December, 2014

 It is a simple matter to target the 15% sector, to severely limit the ingredients we use to only the super-healthy ingredients, such as organic whole spelt flour, olive oil, honey, etc. and only make products with them.
 This will definitely satisfy the 15%, even if it costs top dollar.

 It is also a simple matter to target the 85% sector.
 Simply make everything from the cheapest, lowest quality ingredients, white wheat flour, sugar, margarine, preservatives, chemicals, etc. and thus be able to charge the cheapest price.

 What is extremely difficult however is trying to target the entire 100%, to attract both customers from the 85% AND from the 15%.

 I have been studying physiology and dietetics informally for almost 38 years.
-I do not have formal degrees in either, (perhaps one day when I have the time and the money I will formalize it) but I have accumulated a vast amount of knowledge over the years, specifically relating to grains and bread.
+I do not have formal degrees in either, (perhaps one day when I have the time I will formalize it) but I have accumulated a vast amount of knowledge over the years, specifically relating to grains and bread.